How is liver cancer treated?

 SIRT is a type of internal radiotherapy.
 It is usually used to control cancer in the liver that cannot be removed by surgery.
 SIRT is sometimes called radioembolisation or trans arterial radioembolisation.

-1-2 weeks later you will have another angiogram and tiny radioactive seeds will be injected into the liver, guided by the dye showing the blood supply to the tumour in the liver.
+After 1-2 weeks, you will have another angiogram and tiny radioactive seeds will be injected into the liver, guided by the dye showing the blood supply to the tumour in the liver.
 These radioactive seeds give off radiation and damage the cancer cells.

 The drugs are either injected into the bloodstream or given in tablet form.
 Read more about chemotherapy and its side-effects.